Tribute to Tony Hsieh: five lessons in management

 Dec 11, 2020

 The recent death of 46-year-old Tony Hsieh, the founder of Zappos and master of managerial innovation, has attracted a huge amount of attention among students of technology and management.
 The many tributes voiced in the weeks following his death are a testament to his legacy.

-Holacracy is a model of working based on decentralised management and the distribution of decision-making throughout an organisation composed of self-managed teams.
+Holacracy is a model of working based on decentralized management and the distribution of decision-making throughout an organization composed of self-managed teams.
 According to this model, “holons” are autonomous, independent teams and groups linked to the “higher entity” of which they are a part.
-The system was first developed by tech entrepreneur and author Brian Robertson, but Hsieh played the primary role in popularising it, despite having moved away from the concept in the last few years of his life.
-Indeed, for a long time Zappos was probably the only example of a holacratic organisation.
+The system was first developed by tech entrepreneur and author Brian Robertson, but Hsieh played the primary role in popularizing it, despite having moved away from the concept in the last few years of his life.
+Indeed, for a long time Zappos was probably the only example of a holacratic organization.

-As our tribute, here are five management lessons learnt from Hsieh’s life, career and writings.
+As our tribute, here are five management lessons learned from Hsieh’s life, career, and writings.

 1. It all starts with customer service

 Zappos built its success on its renowned customer service.
 Zappos employees spent hours on the phone with customers—such calls had no time limits—and they weren’t always just talking about shoes.
 While shoes weren’t initially considered an easy product to sell online, Zappos changed that view thanks to the fluidity and overall excellence of its customer experience, making Zappos an essential point of reference for online retailers.

 Adding this “wow factor” to customer service helped to shape Zappos’s unique corporate culture.
 What’s more, a key part of this culture involved helping Zappos employees in their professional and personal development.
 By the time Amazon acquired the business for $1.2 billion in 2009, Zappos was ranked by Fortune as one of the top 25 companies to work for.